 “In time Brahmanism’s rituals and hymns were recorded in sacred texts called the Vedas.”

 Brahmanism is a very specific term used by some scholars to refer to a period of religious development in ancient India.
 In that way this passage is understandable.
-But in contemporary discourse it is a loaded term, most often used to denigrate Hinduism for the pernicious social problem of caste discrimination.
+But in contemporary discourse it is a loaded term, most often used to denigrate Hinduism for the pernicious social issues ranging from patriarchy and violence to caste discrimination and oppression.
 It’s not normally used by Hindus, outside of a narrow academic context.
 Even many academics now question the validity of the term and/or concept.
 Also, describing the content of the Vedas as “rituals and hymns” without mentioning the metaphysical and philosophical insights contained within them doesn’t accurately describe the texts and belittles the importance of them.
 Is this the best way to present the beliefs of ancient Hindus and the origin of contemporary Hinduism to middle schoolers?

 “[The Vedas] include hymns, spells, charms, and descriptions of rituals.” [emphasis added]

 Here again there is no mention of spiritual insight contained in the Vedas.
 It makes it seem like the Vedas are some combination of a song book and book of magic, not the foundation of a religion that has made some of the deepest insights into the nature of reality the world has ever known.